FAQ about low-carbohydrate diets and mental health

 When will I start feeling better?

 Unfortunately, your mood may actually temporarily get worse before it gets better.
-Irritability, depression, fatigue, mood swings, sleep changes, and cravings for sweets and starches are among the possible carbohydrate “withdrawal” effects, particularly if your previous diet was high in refined carbohydrates like sugar and flour.1 It can help to ease the transition if you make other healthy changes to your diet first before you embark on your low-carbohydrate journey.
+Irritability, depression, fatigue, mood swings, sleep changes, and cravings for sweets and starches are among the possible carbohydrate “withdrawal” effects, particularly if your previous diet was high in refined carbohydrates like sugar and flour.

 The first few days of a low-carbohydrate diet are usually the hardest, but some people need more time to transition.
 During the first week or two, it’s best if you have good people around who know you well and who can support you through the rough patches.
 If you feel unsafe, out of control, or just plain miserable for too long, don’t be a hero.
 You can always simply return to your previous diet, regroup, and make a new plan.
-While low-carbohydrate diets aren’t right for everyone, some reflection, troubleshooting, and adjustment can go a long way toward helping future attempts feel more comfortable if you decide to try again.2
+While low-carbohydrate diets aren’t right for everyone, some reflection, troubleshooting, and adjustment can go a long way toward helping future attempts feel more comfortable if you decide to try again.

 How many carbs can I have per day?